DPB45/KNN/Problem statement 2.md

 This final step launches the server using the image and maps the internal web port to your host machine's port.

-Run the Container: Run the image you just built, mapping the container's internal port 80 (where Nginx is listening) to an available port on your host machine, such as 8080.

 Bash

 # **docker run -d -p 8085:80 --name voyage-website voyage-agency:latest**